Netvent/storyly-sdk/ios/README.md

     func storylyStoryPresented(_ storylyView: StorylyView) {}

     func storylyStoryDismissed(_ storylyView: StorylyView) {}

+    //StoryLayer can be one of the following subclasses: StoryEmojiLayer, StoryQuizLayer, StoryPollLayer.
+    //Based on "type" property of storyLayer, cast this argument to the proper subclass func storylyUserInteracted(_ storylyView: StorylyView, storyGroup: StoryGroup, story: Story, storyLayer: StoryLayer) {}
 }
 ```
 As it can be seen from `storylyActionClicked` method, there is an object called `Story`.
 This object represents the story in which action is done and has some information about the story to be used.
 The structure of the `Story`, `StoryMedia`, `StorylyData` and `StoryType` objects are as follows: